Rukeanu/SQL-6/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use hard-coded value for amount of rows to set a right value for sequence                                                                                              |

-Let’s create a Database Sequence with the name `seq_person_discounts` (starting from 1 value) and set a default value for id attribute of `person_discounts` table to take a value from `seq_person_discounts` each time automatically.
+Let’s create a Database Sequence named `seq_person_discounts` (starting with a value of 1) and set a default value for the id attribute of the `person_discounts` table to automatically take a value from `seq_person_discounts` each time.
-Please be aware that your next sequence number is 1, in this case please set an actual value for database sequence based on formula “amount of rows in person_discounts table” + 1.
+Please note that your next sequence number is 1, in this case please set an actual value for database sequence based on formula "number of rows in person_discounts table" + 1.
 Otherwise you will get errors about Primary Key violation constraint.